Alokkush/property-expert/README.md

 - **Location Analytics**: Bar chart showing property distribution by location
 - **Time-based Analytics**: Line chart showing property additions over time
 - **Recent Properties Table**: List of recently added properties with owner information
+- **User Management**: List of all registered users with account information

 ### Access
 - Admin access is granted to users with the specific email: